rakaur/rhuidean/EXAMPLE.markdown

         c.realname = "built by the Jenn Aiel"

         # These provide basic logging.
 Debug shows all network traffic.
-        # Debug is true or false, logger is false or a Logger object.
+        # Logger can be set to false to turn off logging.
+        # Log level is one of :fatal, :error, :warning, :info, :debug
         c.logger       = Logger.new($stdout)
-        c.debug    = false
+        c.log_level    = :info
     end

 Now you have an `IRC::Client`.
 You can use the client to listen to events so